 Hospitals and cosmetic surgery clinics are constantly being cleaned and sanitized.
 The importance of a sanitary medical area, with sanitary tools, is paramount in the medical world.
 An average house, though, is not held to the same expectation.

 Quality of Materials

-Lip fillers, or hyaluronic acid, are sold under a variety of brand names, the most popular being Juvederm and Restylane.
-These are nearly impossible to acquire by anyone other than a medical professional, though.
+Lip fillers, or hyaluronic acid, are sold under a variety of brand names, the most popular being Juvederm.
+Lip fillers are nearly impossible to acquire by anyone other than a medical professional.
 Amateur injectors opt to save money with either lower quality hyaluronic acid or other, untested substances as substitutes.
 Some injectors offer brand name, medical grade hyaluronic acid, which has been illegally acquired.
-Hyaluronic acid must be kept refrigerated, though, and illegally acquired hyaluronic acid is often spoiled by time of injection.

 Lack of Training for Lip Fillers

 Unfamiliarity with the human body can completely ruin the final appearance of a lip filler.
 Doctors and surgeons are incredibly familiar with the locations of blood vessels and nerves underneath the skin.
 When administering injections, this knowledge is put to use to minimize bleeding, bruising, and nerve damage.
 An individual without this knowledge is likely to make an improper injection, resulting in obvious scarring, or an uneven look.

 Amateur injectors lack more than a degree in the medical field.
 All medical professionals purchase malpractice insurance, something similar to common car insurance.
 In the case of unforeseen circumstances, this insurance assures that affected patients will receive adequate compensation.
 This includes costs for any corrective surgery required.
 Amateur injectors lack this insurance, though, and often disappear in the case of any issues.